 • Poorly positioned ground (at the transmitter)

-Note: the field is not affected by the shape of a pipe, pipe insulation, or soil types, only by other EM fields.
+Note: The field is not affected by the shape of a pipe, pipe insulation, or soil types.

-Use Peak & Null modes to identify distorted fields:
+EM locators can function in Peak & Null modes to identify distorted electromagnetic fields.

-• As shown here, the horizontal antennas in the locator receiver detects the field in peak mode.
-The signal will be the strongest when centered on the field because more of the field passes through the antenna.
+In Peak Mode, the horizontal antennas in the locator receiver detects the field.
+The signal will be strongest when centered on the field because more of it passes through the antenna.

-• The vertical antenna detects the field in null mode.
-The field is not passing through the antenna when the vertical antenna is positioned over the center of the field.
+In Null Mode, the vertical antenna detects the field.
+The field is not passing through the antenna when it is positioned over its center.

-• If the field is round (no distortion), then peak and null will agree and provide the same location.
+If the field is round (no distortion), then Peak and Null modes will agree and provide the same location.

 • Close to bends in the line